-The Department of Social Protection provides social welfare payments to support families and specifically children.
+The Department of Employment Affairs and Social Protection provides social welfare payments to support families and specifically children.
 There are many different types of families and social welfare payments are designed to support those most in need of financial assistance.
 Find out more about the broad range of rights and entitlements for families.

 Child Benefit is the most common payment to families with children.
 You are entitled to it if you have dependent children that meet the criteria.

 Other payments depend on your family circumstances and other factors, such as whether you have enough PRSI contributions or you are on a low income.

 Maternity Benefit is paid for 26 weeks to women who are on maternity leave from work and who have paid a certain amount of PRSI (Pay Related Social Insurance).

 Paternity Benefit is a payment paid to people on paternity leave from work who have paid a certain amount of PRSI.
 It is available for any child born or adopted on or after 1 September 2016.

 Health and Safety Benefit is paid to a woman who has sufficient PRSI contributions and is granted Health and Safety Leave from employment.
 You may be granted leave if your employer cannot remove a risk to your health while you are pregnant, breastfeeding or involved in night-work, or assign you alternative "risk-free" duties.

 Adoptive Benefit is paid for 24 weeks to an adopting mother or a sole male who adopts a child.
 You must satisfy certain social insurance (PRSI) contribution conditions on your own insurance record.